Communicating the sum of sources over a network: Analysis of Case 3

+We are now ready to complete the proof of Lemma~\ref{lem:final_case} for the case that $t_2$ has 4 type $(2,2)$ leaves.
+Namely, we show that in this case Claims~\ref{claim:random1} and \ref{claim:random2} allow sum communication when random linear network coding is applied over the network.
+We start with terminal $t_2$.
+By Claim~\ref{claim:random2}, with high probability $t_2$ will obtain two linearly independent linear combination of $X_1$ and $X_2$ on two of its leaves and two linearly independent linear combination of $X_2$ and $X_3$ on the other pair of leaves.
+This will now allow $t_2$ to obtain the summation $X_1+X_2+X_3$ by an appropriate encoding over the reversed tree of $t_2$-edges in $G$.

-Now, consider the terminal $t_1$ and its two edge disjoint paths from $s_1$ denoted $P_1$ and $P_2$.
+Next, we address terminal $t_1$.
+Consider its two edge disjoint paths from $s_1$ denoted $P_1$ and $P_2$.
 Let $u_1$ and $u_2$ be the corresponding leaves on paths $P_1$ and $P_2$ (to simplify notation we use the same notation as previously used for $t_2$).
-Here, we consider two cases, if both $u_1$ and $u_2$ are $(2,2)$ nodes, then by Claim~\ref{claim:random2} we are done (with high probability).
+Here, we consider two cases, if both $u_1$ and $u_2$ are $(2,2)$ nodes, then by Claim~\ref{claim:random2} we are done (with high probability), as in the analysis of terminal $t_2$ above.
 Namely, with high probability (given $m$ large enough) $t_1$ will receive two linearly independent combinations of $X_1$ and $X_2$ at $u_1$ and $u_2$.
-Otherwise, $t_1$ has at least one leaf with $X_1$ in the clear.
+Otherwise, $t_1$ has at least one singleton leaf with $X_1$ exclusively.
 Denote this leaf as $v_1$.
 Notice that $t_1$ must have at least a single $(2,2)$ leaf (by Claim~\ref{claim:leaf_existence}), denote this leaf by $v_2$.
 Finally, by Claim~\ref{claim:random1} it holds that with high probability the information present at $v_1$ and at $v_2$ is independent.

-To conclude, notice that the discussion above (when applied symmetrically for $t_2$, $t_3$, and the color $(s_2, s_3, t_2, t_3)$) implies that all terminals are able to obtain the desired sum $X_1+X_2+X_3$ (by an appropriate setting of the encoding functions on their $(\cdot,1)$ edges).
+To conclude, notice that the discussion above (when applied symmetrically for $t_3$ and the $st$-label $(s_2, s_3, t_2, t_3)$) implies that all terminals are able to obtain the desired sum $X_1+X_2+X_3$ (by an appropriate setting of the encoding functions on their $(\cdot,1)$ edges).

 \end{proof}